marius851000/lemmy-canvas-2024-atlas/README.md

 This project is licensed under the [GNU Affero General Public License v3.0](LICENSE).

-//TODO:canvas adaptation:need hosting and more documentation.

-You can check out the website by visiting [2023.place-atlas.stefanocoding.me](https://2023.place-atlas.stefanocoding.me/).
-The subreddit, [r/placeAtlas2023](https://www.reddit.com/r/placeAtlas2023/), is available for communications via Reddit.
+You can check out the website by visiting [atlas.mariusdavid.fr](https://atlas.mariusdavid.fr/).
+We also have [Matrix room](https://matrix.to/#/#lemmy-canvas-atlas-discussion:mariusdavid.fr) or the [Lemmy community](https://toast.ooo/c/2024lemmycanvasatlas).

 ## Contributing